 Nicole M. Overstreet

 Dr. Overstreet earned her B.A. in psychology from Smith College and Ph.D. in social psychology from the University of Connecticut.
-Her research examines how sociocultural processes, such as stigma and stereotyping, influence health disparities related to intimate partner violence and HIV.
+Her research examines how systems of power affect health inequities in marginalized groups, particularly Black girls and women.

 Tabitha is a 1st year PhD student in the Social Psychology program at Clark University working with Dr. Nicole Overstreet.
 She graduated with her B.S. in Psychology from Florida Southern College and her M.S. in Psychological Sciences from University of North Florida.
 As an undergrad, Tabi worked with Dr. Leilani Goodman and Dr. Charlie Law investigating rape myth acceptance beliefs of undergraduate and ROTC students.
 As a master’s student, she worked with Dr. Curtis Phills studying stereotypes about Black women and transgender sexual assault survivors.
 Currently, Tabi is broadly interested in violence against minoritized groups.
 Additionally, she is interested in how the intersection of race, gender, and sexuality affect the stereotyping of these groups, and how these groups process/recover from trauma.